 The new client dialog box appears. - Type the client name in the Client Name field.

 This name is the client ID.
-Note the client ID for later use. - Enable the Traffic Ingestion toggle.
+Note the client ID for later use. - Enable the Traffic Management toggle.

 - (Optional) To change the token lifespan from the default of 1800 seconds, type a whole number of seconds in Token Lifespan.